Oluwakemi-moyin/Amazon-Product-Review/README.md

     - Two Groups of Customers Exist: The customer base is likely split into two distinct groups: those who love the product and those who dislike it.
     - Contrasting Experiences: There isn’t a consensus on the product’s quality.
 Instead, there’s a significant number of very positive reviews (the peak on the right) and a significant number of negative reviews (the peak on the left).

+First barchart- - Bedsure Review Rating distribution.
+Second barchart- - Breescrape Review Rating distribution.
  <img width="349" height="236" alt="Screenshot 2025-09-18 001104" src="https://github.com/user-attachments/assets/0fb4f73e-7b9f-491a-a707-1a858db3e4a7" />
- - Bedsure Review Rating distribution

  <img width="340" height="238" alt="Screenshot 2025-09-18 001616" src="https://github.com/user-attachments/assets/a284f805-267c-4113-91ec-ed5e3a19378d" />
-- Bedsure Review Rating distribution

 ### Sentiment Analysis
 Sentiment analysis was conducted using the TextBlob library, which provides a simple yet effective way to classify the polarity of a text.